Codersplaylist/github-issue-assistant/README.md

 ### 2. Prompt Engineering Strategy
 The core intelligence lives in `backend/llm_analyzer.py`.
 I implemented a **Few-Shot Prompting** strategy:
-*   Instead of asking the model generically to "analyze this," I provide it with concrete examples of input/output pairs.
+*   Instead of asking the model generically to "analyze this," I provide it with concrete examples of input/output pairs for a more accurate priority score.
 *   The prompt enforces a strict JSON schema output, ensuring the frontend never breaks due to malformed AI responses.
 *   I specifically tune the `temperature` to `0.1` to ensure deterministic, factual results rather than creative hallucinations.

 ### 3. Smart Caching
 To respect API rate limits and reduce latency, I implemented a custom caching layer (`backend/app.py`).
 It stores analysis results indexed by `repo_url + issue_number`.
-This means repeated requests for the same issue are instant (0ms latency), dramatically improving the user experience for popular issues.
+This means repeated requests for the same issue are instant (0ms latency), dramatically improving the user experience for popular issues.(TTL=1hr)

 ### 4. Zero-Dependency Frontend
 For the UI, I avoided heavy bundles like React or Angular.
 By using modern Vanilla JS and CSS Variables: